401(k) Rollover in Concord, MO

 There are two different ways to actually move the funds in your 401(k):

-1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into your new IRA or 401(k).
-Each custodian runs differently, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into your new account.
+Each custodian has its own way of doing things, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your new account.
-This is also known as a 60-day rollover because you need to redeposit the money within 60 days in order to avoid paying income taxes and early withdrawal penalties.
+2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your IRA or new 401(k).
+This is also called a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is generally not advisable unless circumstances dictate you need money in the short term.
+Like cashing out a 401(k), an indirect rollover is generally not a good idea unless circumstances dictate you need money now.
 Your Concord, MO financial advisor will be able to help you determine which option is best.

 Avoiding Common 401(k) Rollover Mistakes

-• Not opening a new account first — If you do rollover your 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
-If they get a check by surprise, they may think it is a regular contribution that could be subject to taxes.
+• Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
+If they get a check by surprise, they may mistake it for a regular contribution that you might have to pay taxes on.

-• Neglecting your old 401(k) — While you might think it's hard to lose track of their retirement savings, Americans lost over $7 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but neglecting to do anything about your 401(k) could significantly reduce how much you put away for retirement.
+• Forgetting about your 401(k) — While this may sound strange, Americans lost almost $8 billion in retirement savings in 2015.
+A new job brings a lot of life changes with it, but neglecting to do anything about your 401(k) could significantly impact how much you put away for retirement.

-• Neglecting the same property rule — The funds you roll over must be the "same property."
-Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
-The IRS considers that taxable income, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.
+• Forgetting about the same property rule — The funds you roll over must be the "same property."
+Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and move those assets into a new account.
+If you do that, you would have to pay property tax, and if you're less than 59½ you'll also be subject to a 10% early withdrawal penalty.

-• Rolling over a required minimum distribution — You are not allowed to roll over an RMD.
-If you do, you will have to pay a 6% excess IRA contribution tax.
+• Rolling over a required minimum distribution — You are not allowed to roll over a required minimum distribution.
+If you do, you will be subject to a 6% penalty tax on any excess amount.

 Other services we offer in Concord, MO include: